Why Online Backup?

 it sends them over the Internet to the remote Backblaze datacenters.
 Learn more about how we built Backblaze online backup for your Mac

 .
-We also built a great online backup service for Windows
+We also built a great online PC backup service

 How Can You Backup Everything Online For Just $5 per Month?